Rebate Program Start: January, 15, 2020

-Replace your smoky, old wood burning appliance with a new cleaner-burning heating appliance and receive up to $950 in rebates.
-Gas stoves, propane stoves and heat pumps not only save time hauling and chopping wood, but also reduce health and safety risks associated with burning wood.
+Replace your smoky, old wood burning appliance with a cleaner heating appliance and receive up to $2,000 in rebates.
+Heat pumps not only save time hauling and chopping wood, but also reduce health and safety risks associated with burning wood.

 EPA- or CSA-certified woodstoves over five years old and wood burning inserts installed in open hearths may be eligible for replacement.
 Please read the Program Guidelines to find out more about requirements before applying for a rebate.